BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - **Go for the Eyes!** `ACTIVE`

-Duinhir may re-roll failed To Hit rolls when shooting an enemy Monster model.
-Also, if he successfully Wounds an enemy Monster with a shooting attack that is not prevented, it will deal D3 Wounds rather than 1.
+Duinhir may re-roll failed To Hit Rolls when shooting at an enemy Monster model.
+Additionally, if Duinhir successfully Wounds an enemy Monster model with a shooting attack (i.e., a Wound is caused and is not prevented), it will deal D3 Wounds rather than 1.

 - **Lord of the Blackroot Vale** `PASSIVE`

-Blackroot Vale Archers within 3" of Duinhir may re-roll To Hit rolls of 1 when making shooting attacks, as long as they didn't Move during the preceding Move phase.
+Other friendly Blackroot Vale models within 3" of Duinhir may re-roll To Hit Rolls of a 1 when making a shooting attack in the Shoot Phase, provided they did not Move in the preceding Move Phase.

 </div>